Texas Assistance and Financial Aid Programs.

 The Public Utility Commission of Texas oversees programs known as Lifeline and Link-Up.
 These provide discounts on monthly cellular or home phone costs as well as the set up fees for new service.
 Some households may even be provided a free telephone from them.
 More on Lifeline in Texas.

 Financial Assistance for Crisis

 While funding is limited, and only qualified people may get help, the Salvation Army is a leading charity to call for assistance.
 Programs can help pay rent, utility bills, provide food and vouchers, and other aid.
-More Texas Salvation Army emergency assistance.
+Learn more on Texas Salvation Army emergency assistance.

 Texas Eviction Assistance and Programs for Homeless

 A number of non-profits focus on both preventing homelessness and offer rehousing services.
 Government grants can be obtained for paying rent, free legal aid is available for eviction prevention as well as financial assistance for security deposits.
 Shelters and low income housing sites are other options.
-Click here.
+Find homeless prevention in Texas.